Muffins with: NO refined sugar, NO starches, and that have fruits, vegetables, AND whole grains?! This is one muffin you’ve got to try!

 - 1/4 cup melted coconut oil or other light tasting oil

-- 1/4 cup palm sugar (same as coconut sugar) or other granulated sugar
+- 1/4 cup palm sugar (same as coconut sugar) or other granulated sugar.
+May add more to suit your taste

 - 1/4 cup chia meal can use flax meal instead